 New York, NY, November 20, 2008 --(PR.com

-As a self-administered program just like Adwords, radio advertisers simply go to http://www.RadioAds.com to sign up and input their information.
+to sign up and input their information.
 They can input the ad details, include coupons, mapping, images, links to their web site and direct links to the product or service they are advertising.
-The site will be searchable for listeners November 27th, a week later than originally announced, but still in time for Black Friday.
+The site will be searchable for listeners November 20th, just in time for the Pre-Thanksgiving sales.

 Robert Reiss, host of the CEO Show notes that "Radioads.com could become the Google of Radio and according to the RAIN "the Radio and Internet newsletter "RadioAds.com aims to be an easier way for consumers to follow-up radio advertisements than with traditional search engines, and will supply advertisers with feedback data."